oconnor0/BeaconRoad/Book/320-Bloodlines.md

 ## Halfblood

 * Not fully in one world or another, the question, "Who am I", sits deeper in the Halfblood's soul than in others.
+* XP Triggers
+    * At the end of a session, mark 1 XP if you struggled with issues from your Vice.
+Mark XP for this if your Vice tempted you to some bad action.
+Simply Indulging your Vice doesn’t count as struggling with it (unless you overindulge).
+    * At the end of a session, mark 1 XP if you struggled with issues from your Virtue.
+Mark XP for this if your Virtue drove you toward some good action that complicated the situation.
+Simply Exemplifying your Vice doesn’t count as struggling with it.
 * When you select Halfblood as your Bloodline, choose 2 different Bloodlines representing your immediate parentage or remote ancestry.
 Even though this is called Halfblood, you may select Forgeborn as 1 of your Bloodlines---perhaps you were born a Troll, seriously wounded, and grafted onto an existing Forgeborn husk.
 * Senses, Size, Stride:
     * *How do your two bloodlines manifest in your senses, size, and stride?*